kaivamannam/cs1302-calc/README.md

 then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.

+* **2018-11-07:** Added some notes about the mockup image directly below the mockup image.

 * **2018-11-06:** Added more detail to the "Implementation Restrictions" non-functional requirement.